karthicware/StudyMate/docs/epics/epic-1-owner-dashboard-analytics.md

 ### Feature 1.2: Seat Map Configuration
 **As an** Owner,
-**I want** to Add/Edit the seat map and define shift timings **so that** I can accurately reflect the physical layout and business hours of my hall.
+**I want** to Add/Edit the seat map and define shift timings for a selected hall **so that** I can accurately reflect the physical layout and business hours of my hall.

 **Acceptance Criteria:**
+1. Owner must select a specific hall first before configuring seat map
-1. Owner can drag-and-drop to place seats and assign seat numbers (using `POST /owner/seats/config/{hallId}`)
+2. Owner can drag-and-drop to place seats and assign seat numbers (using `POST /owner/seats/config/{hallId}`)
-2. Owner can define customizable shift names and start/end times
+3. Owner can define customizable shift names and start/end times
+4. Seat map configuration scoped to selected hall

 **Related Stories:**
 - Story 1.4: Seat Map Editor - Drag & Drop Interface (Frontend)